sara-xue/KNES381Final/README.md

 # More Information #

-Check out the [README_Template.md file] (README_Template.md) for more information as to how to specifically make changes to the website.
+Check out the [README_Template.md file](README_Template.md) for more information as to how to specifically make changes to the website.
 This README is just a quick and broad overview!